beark/lazy-sequences/README.md

 const result = await seq2.any(s => s.indexOf('foo') !== -1);
 ```

 Note that to use asynchronous sequences you may have to add a shim for `Symbol.asyncIterator`.
 If so, it should be defined _before_ importing `AsyncSeq`.
-So, something like this:
+So, something like this in TypeScript:

 ```ts
 if (